bioinformatics-core-shared-training/data-sharing/slides.md

 ----

-- Scientific data https://www.nature.com/sdata/ is a journal for descriptions of scientifically valuable datasets, and research that advances the sharing and reuse of scientific data
+- [Scientific Data](https://www.nature.com/sdata/) is a peer-reviewed, open-access journal for descriptions of scientifically valuable datasets, and research that advances the sharing and reuse of scientific data.

 - Pre-register your study in particular journals